Interested-Deving-1896/kde-eco-website/content/blog/2022-07-25-sprint-lab-follow-up.md

 ---
 publishDate: 2022-07-25
 date: 2022-07-25
+lastmod: 2022-09-02
 title: "Measurement Lab Follow-Up: Sprint Achievements And To-dos"
 categories: [Sprint, KDE Eco, Blauer Engel, Community Lab]
 author: Joseph P. De Veaugh-Geiss
 summary: On Saturday 16 July 2022 KDE Eco held the second in-person Sprint for the community measurement lab.
 This is what we achieved... and what we still have to do!
+[Updated on Friday, 2 September 2022 after second follow-up Sprint.]
 SPDX-License-Identifier: CC-BY-SA-4.0
 authors:
 - SPDX-FileCopyrightText: 2022 Joseph P. De Veaugh-Geiss <joseph@kde.org>
 ---

+*Note: This post was updated on Friday, 2 September 2022.
+See Section ["Update: Problem Solving At Second Follow-Up Sprint (27 August)"]({{< ref "#followup" >}}).*

 ## Overview